New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions II

 In this section we present another interesting black-to-white hole solution based on standard Schwarzschild black hole.
-We will introduce a cut-off inside the horizon such that the metric for the region inside the cut-off will be modified, while the geometry outside the cut-off remains identical with Schwarzschild geometry.
-Therefore, the energy conditions are automatically satisfied outside the cut-off.
+We will introduce a gluing surface inside the horizon such that the metric for the region inside the gluing surface will be modified, while the geometry outside the gluing surface remains identical with Schwarzschild geometry.
+Therefore, the energy conditions are automatically satisfied outside the gluing surface.